lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-06-effective-meetings.md

 ---
 layout: post
-title:  "Effective meetings 101"
+title:  "Effective meetings"
 tags: meetings
 ---
+> \[Some organisations\] hold meetings that have little purpose and no clearly defined end-state.
+At the other extreme, some organisations are so fearful of the waste of meetings that they refuse to use the “M” word at all.
+This, too, has its downside.
+The middle is the only safe ground. -- Peopleware

+Let's see how we can do meetings right.

-Peopleware categorizes meetings as either ceremonies or working meetings.
+There are two types of meetings according to Peopleware: ceremonies and working meetings.
 How do we know what type a meeting is?
 If a meeting is ended by the clock, it is a ceremony.
 If it is ended by a decision or the completion of some work, it is a working meeting.